Lutfullah Khan: Voice collection

 Luftullah was known for his unique collection of voice recordings.
 In 1951, when he started his advertising agency, one of his clients imported a Sound Mirror audio tape recorder.
 Lutfullhah bought the machine and 22 tapes for Pakistani rupee 1,146 and 10 annas (the machine and the receipt forms a part of his collection).
 He performed his first sound recording, which was the voice of his mother, on 29 July 1951.
 Later, he started recording radio programs for drama, music, poetry, prose, fine arts, religion and education.
 He went on collecting voices of notable personalities, especially speeches of political leaders and politicians, and narrations of authors' own works.
 He maintained a minutely detailed catalogue for all the tapes on different subjects.

-In its obituary, Dawn remarked, "It was a testimony to his zeal for the arts that artists and men of letters loved to visit his studio for recording sessions."
+In its obituary, Dawn newspaper remarked, "It was a testimony to his zeal for the arts that artists and men of letters loved to visit his studio for recording sessions."

+Music archives

 In music, his collection is organised into many subcategories: